Chatang: Seasoned oily flour mush

+Seasoned oily flour mush (油茶 (yóuchá, oil tea)) is a variety of seasoned flour mush made by stir-frying, or sometimes pan-frying, the flour with animal fat, typically beef fat.
+Beef bone marrow may also be added.
+After frying, it is served in the same manner as seasoned flour mush.

 Kettle

 Traditionally, chatang vendors were easily distinguished by the kettle they used.
 The kettle was extremely large, up to four feet tall with a diameter in excess of a foot, and was often made of copper.
 There are two kinds of kettles: those used by street vendors, and those found in restaurants and tea houses.
 The two differ in internal structure.

 The kettles used by street vendors are double-layered, with fuel in the inner layer in the center and water in the outside layer, similar to samovars.
 The advantage of such a structure is that it reduces the need to carry a stove to heat the water in the kettle, and it improves fuel efficiency since most heat is utilized, in contrast to the use of a separate kettle and stove.
 Furthermore, in the windy weather conditions of northern China, such a structure prevents the flame from being blown out by the wind.

 Despite the two varieties of kettles' identical external appearance, the complex structure of the kettles used by street vendors is not present for those used in restaurants and tea houses, for obvious reasons: since the stove is located inside, it is immune to the windy weather outside and stoves are necessary to cook other dishes, so there is no need to pay extra for a more expensive kettle with such a complex structure.